ArmFirmwareCrates/arm-ffa/README.md

       the spec (i.e. Table x.y or chapter x.y.z)
     * The data structures should derive the necessary `zerocopy` traits.

+## FF-A version handling

+The FF-A specification allows different components of a system to use different versions of the specification.
+The version used at a specific FF-A instance (i.e. an interface between two FF-A components) is discovered at runtime, either by parsing FF-A manifests or using `FFA_VERSION`.
+An FF-A component might have to use multiple versions at runtime on its different interfaces, therefore this library must be able to support this and having a compile time fixed version is not possible.
+Because of this, most of the functions to create or parse FF-A messages and data structures require passing the FF-A version used at the instance where the serialized data was received from or will be sent to.

 ## Implemented features

   * Supports converting FF-A interface types between Rust types and the FF-A register ABI.